- Travel and Places

 It means that taking the time to plan your airline trip will save you a great deal of grief and insure that you and your family will enjoy each other and the vacation you have planned.
 Take them to beautiful places, fun places and interesting places, all with a minimum of stress.

-One of the first rules to remember when traveling with children or infants, is this, "they are still passengers" and are subject to the same rules and regulations as their parents.
-What does this mean to your child?
+One of the first rules to remember when traveling with your family is this, "they are still passengers" and are subject to the same rules and regulations as their parents.
+What does this mean?

-- A child's luggage will be scanned and possibly searched
+- A their luggage will be scanned and possibly searched

-- The child or infant MUST go through the scanning device
+- Everyone MUST go through the scanning device

-- Liquids of the child or infant are subject to the same rules as the parent
+- Liquids are subject to the same rules as the parent

 - Formula or mother's milk can be in containers larger than 3.4 oz,(but only if declared before screening)

-You have to book the flight for your children and yourself regardless of the childs age.
+You have to book the flight for your entire family regardless of the everyone's age.
 Make sure you check with your airline about the child's ticket.
 Here is a good rule of thumb:

 - Children over 2 years of age must have their own seat purchased

-- Children under 2 may be held in your lap, but a seat is suggested
+- Under 2 may be held in your lap, but a seat is suggested

-- The airline may be unable to make a reservation for a child traveling as a lapchild
+- The airline may be unable to make a reservation for a baby traveling as a lapchild

 Note To Self